inefix/Decentralized-LoRa/ForwardingNetworkServer/README.md

 ## Usage

-Before running the _FNS_ program, please provide:
+Before running the _FNS_ program, please provide the following variables in the .env file:
 * MongoDB credentials
 * The address of a node connected to the Ethereum blockchain
 * The public and private keys of an Ethereum address.
 The private key is used only to close micropayment channels